 - identify popular messaging for the tourism authority’s other marketing outreach efforts

 Our first-quarter data was unambiguous: the tourism authority’s most popular posts appear on Instagram and focus on dining opportunities and island events and activities.
-In stage four, we were able to use this data to design a paid Instagram ad campaign focused on likely summer travelers in Texas.
-When interested visitors click the ad, they’re directed to a interactive, mobile-first landing page.
+In stage four, we were able to use this data to design a paid Instagram ad campaign focused on likely summer travelers.
+When interested visitors click the ad, they’re directed to an interactive, mobile-first landing page.

 - increase summer travel to the island by highlighting events, activities, and dining opportunities travelers will encounter on the island during the summer months